iccycling/blog/content/posts/2025/Website-Maintainance/index.md

 ---
 title: "Website Maintenance Guide"
-date: 2025-06-07
+date: 2025-05-17
 authors: ["Frederik Beck"]
 draft: false
 featured_image: "jordan-jnJVpJJmdkI-unsplash.jpg"
-summary: "A practical guide to maintaining and updating the ICCC website, including tips for content, images, galleries, tools, and workflow."
+summary: "A practical guide to maintaining and updating the ICCC website, including tips for content, images, tools, and workflow."
-tags: ["Website", "Maintenance"]
+tags: ["Website"]
 ---

 Welcome!
-This guide helps you maintain and update the website easily.
-No prior deep knowledge needed, but some basic coding experience helps.
-Otherwise, learning by doing and asking ChatGPT is a great way forward.
+This guide helps you maintain and update the ICCC website easily.
+No prior deep knowledge is required — you can make changes directly using a simple editor.
+Learning by doing and asking ChatGPT is also a great way forward.

-## About the Website

-The website is built simply on a template from **HTML5UP** (big thanks for the awesome templates!).
-This ensures the site is **responsive** and works well on mobile devices.
-The simple structure also means **easy maintenance**.

-## General Tips for Maintenance

-- Be **careful when editing `main.css`** — usually, you don’t need to change much here.
-Small mistakes can cause layout problems.
-- To **add or update content**, simply *copy & paste existing sections* and modify them.
-- Check out `elements.html` for an overview of available elements and how to use them.

-## Handling Images and Galleries

-You can use **Glightbox** to make galleries swipeable and more user-friendly.
-See the example gallery below for how to implement it.

-Optimize image size and format to keep load times low and site performance smooth.
-If unsure, ask ChatGPT for advice on best image formats and sizes.

-Don’t overload the site with too many images.
-For photo projects, consider using **Instagram**, **Flickr**, or similar platforms to showcase galleries externally.

-### Example Gallery
+## Example Gallery

-If you use stock photos make sure they have a license that allows the usage.
-Unsplash is a good website to find free stock photos.
-Some of those stock photos can be found in the following gallery.
-(Thanks @jordphotography on Unsplash)

 <!-- Three Images Side by Side (Zoomed, fixed aspect ratio 2:3) -->
 <div style="display:flex; gap:1em; flex-wrap:wrap; margin-bottom:1.5em;">